'We're gonna win the league!' - Liverpool and Man Utd are rivals but no longer equals | Goal.com

 Even former Reds centre-half Jamie Carragher, up in the Sky Sports gantry, couldn't resist joining in.
 Alongside him, Gary Neville would rather have been anywhere else.

 They’ve been wary about using that song, Liverpudlians.
-Desperate not to jinx their team, eager not give ammunition to rival fans in the event, the now unlikely event, that the Reds don’t go on to deliver on their promise.
+Desperate not to jinx their team, eager not to give ammunition to rival fans in the event – the now unlikely event – that the Reds don’t go on to deliver on their promise.

 They needn’t worry about that.
 We’re only in January, but league championship number 19 – Liverpool’s first for 30 years – looks and feels like a formality.
 "Not over yet," insisted Mo Salah afterwards, but it will be soon.